python/mypy/docs/source/error_codes.rst

 ----------------------------------------------------------------------------------

 .. note::
    This error code is disabled by default.
-Use :option:`--disallow-any-unimported` to enable it.
+Use :option:`--disallow-any-unimported <mypy --disallow-any-unimported>` to enable it.

 If you use :option:`--disallow-any-unimported <mypy --disallow-any-unimported>`, mypy generates an error if a component of a type becomes ``Any`` because mypy couldn't resolve an import.
 These "stealth"